gotspam/azure-test/examples/standalone/payg/README.md

 ## Introduction

-This solution uses a parent template to launch several linked child templates (modules) to create a full example stack for the BIG-IP autoscale solution.
+This solution uses a parent template to launch several linked child templates (modules) to create a full example stack for the BIG-IP standalone solution.
 The linked templates are located in the examples/modules directories in this repository. **F5 encourages you to clone this repository and modify these templates to fit your use case.**

 The modules below create the following resources:

-- **Network**: This template creates Azure Virtual Networks, subnets, and Route Tables.
+- **Network**: This template creates Azure Virtual Networks, subnets, and the management Network Security Group.
 - **Application**: This template creates a generic example application for use when demonstrating live traffic through the BIG-IPs.
-- **Disaggregation** *(DAG)*: This template creates resources required to get traffic to the BIG-IP, including Azure Network Security Groups, Public IP Addresses, internal/external Load Balancers, and accompanying resources such as load balancing rules, NAT rules, and probes.
+- **PublicIp**: This template creates resources required to get traffic to the BIG-IP, including Azure Network Security Groups, and Public IP Addresses.
 - **Access**: This template creates an Azure Managed User Identity, KeyVault, and secret used to set the admin password on the BIG-IP instances.
-- **BIG-IP**: This template creates the Microsoft Azure VM Scale Set with F5 BIG-IP Virtual Editions provisioned with Local Traffic Manager (LTM) and Application Security Manager (ASM).
-Traffic flows from the Azure load balancer to the BIG-IP VE instances and then to the application servers.
+- **BIG-IP**: This template creates the Microsoft Azure VM instance for F5 BIG-IP Virtual Edition provisioned with Local Traffic Manager (LTM) and Application Security Manager (ASM).
+Traffic flows from the BIG-IP VE instances and then to the application servers.
 The BIG-IP VE(s) are configured in single-NIC mode.
-Auto scaling means that as certain thresholds are reached, the number of BIG-IP VE instances automatically increases or decreases accordingly.
 The BIG-IP module template can be deployed separately from the example template provided here into an "existing" stack.

-This solution leverages more traditional Auto Scale configuration management practices where each instance is created with an identical configuration as defined in the Scale Set's "model".
-Scale Set sizes are no longer restricted to the small limitations of the cluster.
 The BIG-IP's configuration, now defined in a single convenient YAML or JSON [F5 BIG-IP Runtime Init](https://github.com/F5Networks/f5-bigip-runtime-init) configuration file, leverages [F5 Automation Tool Chain](https://www.f5.com/pdf/products/automation-toolchain-overview.pdf) declarations which are easier to author, validate and maintain as code.
-For instance, if you need to change the configuration on the BIG-IPs in the deployment, you update the instance model by passing a new config file (which references the updated Automation Toolchain declarations) via template's runtimeConfig input parameter.
-New instances will be deployed with the updated configurations.

 In most cases, it is especially expected that WAF or Application Service (as defined in AS3 declaration) will be customized, but if you use the default value from the example below for any of the service operations, the corresponding example declaration from the BIG-IP module folder will be used.

-F5 has provided the following F5 BIG-IP Runtime Init configurations and example declarations for the supported Automation Toolchain components in the examples/autoscale/bigip-configurations folder:
+F5 has provided the following F5 BIG-IP Runtime Init configurations and example declarations for the supported Automation Toolchain components in the examples/standalone/bigip-configurations folder:

-- autoscale-do-payg.json: The Declarative Onboarding declaration configures L2/L3 networking and system settings on BIG-IP.
+- standalone_do_payg.json: The Declarative Onboarding declaration configures L2/L3 networking and system settings on BIG-IP.
 See the [DO documentation](https://clouddocs.f5.com/products/extensions/f5-declarative-onboarding/) for details on how to use DO.
-- autoscale-as3.json: The Application Services declaration configures L4-L7 application services on BIG-IP, including service discovery.
+- standalone_as3.json: The Application Services declaration configures L4-L7 application services on BIG-IP, including service discovery.
 See the [AS3 documentation](https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/) for details on how to use AS3.
-- autoscale-ts.json: The Telemetry Streaming declaration configures BIG-IP to declaratively aggregate, normalize, and forward statistics and events to a consumer application.
+- standalone_ts.json: The Telemetry Streaming declaration configures BIG-IP to declaratively aggregate, normalize, and forward statistics and events to a consumer application.
 See the [TS documentation](https://clouddocs.f5.com/products/extensions/f5-telemetry-streaming/) for details on how to use TS.
 - runtime-init-conf.yaml: This configuration file installs packages and creates WAF-protected services for a PAYG licensed deployment based on the Automation Toolchain declaration URLs listed above.
 - runtime-init-conf-payg.yaml: This inline configuration file installs packages and creates WAF-protected services for a PAYG licensed deployment.
-- Rapid_Deployment_Policy_13_1.xml: This ASM security policy is supported for BIG-IP 13.1 and later.

 Here is an example F5 BIG-IP Runtime Init configuration that uses the previously referenced Automation Toolchain declarations: